mamun2519/workshop/DSA/readme.md

 - Queue => Follows FIFO (First In First Out) principle.

 Non-Linear Data Structures: In non-linear data structures, data is not arranged sequentially.
 Instead, it forms hierarchies or interconnected networks.
 Each element can be connected to multiple elements.

+- Tree Hierarchical structure with parent-child relationships.
+  Graph Collection of nodes (vertices) connected by edges (can be directional or bidirectional).
+  Heap Specialized tree with ordering properties.
+  Trie Tree-like structure used for string searching.